-On hazardous lands and hazardous sites and/or natural features which cannot be developed, the following applies:
+For planning applications which may include environmental protection and/or other ecologically significant or significant lands which cannot be developed, the following applies:

-- a) It is the policy of the Town of Wasaga Beach to protect and secure hazardous lands and hazardous sites and/or natural features within the Municipality.
-The protection of such lands will occur through land dedication to a public authority including the Town or through conservation easement.
-The Town may seek to acquire or secure:

-- Significant wetlands;

-- Significant ANSI;

-- Significant habitats of endangered species and threatened species;

-- Coastal wetlands;

-- Significant landforms including sand dunes and valley lands;

-- Natural hazard lands susceptible to flooding, erosion, or unstable soils:
+- a) It is the policy of the Town of Wasaga Beach to protect and secure environmentally significant within the Municipality.
+The protection of such lands will occur through land dedication to a public authority including the Town or through the institution of conservation easements.
+In general, the Town may seek to acquire or secure: - Provincially Significant wetlands; - Provincially Significant ANSI; - Significant habitats of endangered and threatened species; - Coastal wetlands; - Significant landforms including sand dunes and valley lands; - Natural hazard lands susceptible to flooding, erosion, or unstable soils;

-- Fish habitat;

-- Significant wildlife habitat; and,

-- Other natural heritage features.

-- b) The Town or the applicable agency may seek to acquire or secure hazardous lands and hazardous sites and/or natural features through the land use planning process as a condition of development for any subdivision/condominium, consent, or site plan approval.
+- Other significant natural heritage features. - b) The Town or the applicable agency may seek to acquire or secure significant or sensitive environmental lands through the land use planning process as a condition of development for any subdivision/condominium, consent, or site plan approval.